MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M05_L05_Extend_a_Pipeline_to_Use_Multiple_Templates.md

 ---
 lab:
-    title: 'Extend a pipeline to use multiple templates'
+  title: Extend a pipeline to use multiple templates
   module: 'Module 5: Extend a pipeline to use multiple templates'
+  description: In this lab, explore the importance of extending a pipeline to multiple
+    templates and how to do it using Azure DevOps.
+This lab covers fundamental concepts and best practices for creating a multi-stage pipeline, creating a variables template, creating a job template, and creating a stage template.
+  duration: 100 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure DevOps
 ---

 # Extend a pipeline to use multiple templates